Extreme Rules (2017): Aftermath

 The following night on Raw, Samoa Joe confronted Brock Lesnar's advocate Paul Heyman.
 Joe said that unlike many others, he did not fear Lesnar and wanted to face him.
 Joe then applied the Coquina Clutch on Heyman to send a message to Lesnar, who returned the following week and brawled with Joe.

 Also on the post-Extreme Rules Raw, the other four participants of the fatal five-way were scheduled to face each other in singles matches.
 Roman Reigns defeated Bray Wyatt and Seth Rollins was scheduled to face Finn Bálor, but General Manager Kurt Angle instead booked Rollins to face Joe due to Joe's attack on Heyman.
 In the climax, Wyatt's music played and distracted Rollins, giving Joe the win, and beginning a feud between Rollins and Wyatt.

 Dean Ambrose attacked Elias Samson during his segment and demanded a rematch against The Miz, who appeared on the TitanTron and said that Ambrose would not be getting a rematch as Miz was having a celebration.
 Samson then attacked Ambrose.
 Later, The Miz had his celebration on becoming a seven-time Intercontinental Champion, which was crashed by Ambrose, who attacked Miz with Dirty Deeds.

 After defeating Heath Slater and Rhyno, new Raw Tag Team Champions Cesaro and Sheamus taunted The Hardy Boyz for picking a stipulation that they thought would give them the advantage.
 The Hardy Boyz then invoked their championship rematch for the following week in a two-out-of-three falls match.
-After tying the match 1-1, it ended in a double countout, thus Cesaro and Sheamus retained the title.
+After tying the match 1-1, it ended in a double countout, thus Cesaro and Sheamus retained the titles.

 TJP confronted WWE Cruiserweight Champion Neville about their agreement, and Neville said that TJP deserved a title shot.
 Later, after TJP defeated Mustafa Ali, Neville attacked TJP and said he would get his title shot the next night on 205 Live, where Neville retained.
 This would be Austin Aries' final PPV match with WWE as he was released on July 7.

 After retaining her Raw Women's Championship, General Manager Kurt Angle scheduled Alexa Bliss to defend her title against Nia Jax that night on Raw, as she had promised Jax a title shot after she defeated Bayley.
 The match ended in a disqualification win for Bliss after she intentionally got Mickie James and Dana Brooke, who were at ringside, to attack her.
 The following week, Bayley said in a sit-down interview that she had never been in a match like that before, but she would eventually recapture the Raw Women's Championship.

 Titus O'Neil, accompanied by Apollo Crews, decided to face Kalisto himself, but was defeated.
 The following night on 205 Live, Titus tried to recruit Akira Tozawa, as per recommendation from Crews, to "The Titus Brand".

-The 2017 Extreme Rules would in turn be the only Extreme Rules event during the second brand split to be a brand-exclusive show.
-Following WrestleMania 34 the following year, brand-exclusive pay-per-views were discontinued.
+The 2017 Extreme Rules would in turn be the only Extreme Rules event during the second brand split to be brand-exclusive, as following WrestleMania 34 the following year, brand-exclusive pay-per-views were discontinued.